 I am committed to the established methods of anthropology, i.e. longterm fieldwork, participant observation and interviews, in order to understand how humans communicate their experiences.
-My previous research projects dealt with
+My recent research has included:

 - Ethnography of evangelizing TV drama in Kinshasa (dissertation research, KU Leuven University).